-(a) Describe the opportunity cost of Mauritania exporting fish.
-[2] (b) Calculate Mauritania's economic growth rate in 2013.
-[3] (c) Using information from the extract, draw a demand and supply diagram to show the effect the predicted change in fish stocks on the market for fish. s of [4] (d) State the two parts of a country's current account balance not identified in the extract.
-[2] (-) Another the management of the second of the Ell fields in the two is been then u

-- (e) Analyse two reasons why the average cost of the EU fishing industry is lower than the Mauritanian fishing industry.
+- (a) Describe the opportunity cost of Mauritania exporting fish.
+[2] - (b) Calculate Mauritania's economic growth rate in 2013.
+[3] - (c) Using information from the extract, draw a demand and supply diagram to show the effects of the predicted change in fish stocks on the market for fish.
+[4] - (d) State the two parts of a country's current account balance not identified in the extract.
+[2] - (e) Analyse two reasons why the average cost of the EU fishing industry is lower than the Mauritanian fishing industry.
 [4] - (f) Discuss whether a decrease in unemployment will always reduce poverty.
 [5] - (g) Using information from the extract, explain whether the population of Mauritania increased or decreased in 2013.
 [4] - (h) Discuss whether an economy should or should not conserve its fish stocks.
 [6]